 - The type of credit involved (credit card, mortgage, utility bill, etc)

-Each lender has their own unique scoring system.
+Each lender has a unique scoring system.
 As a result, there isn’t one answer that fits each lender’s criteria.
-Lenders each have their own policies on adverse credit and also have their own policies on how they process joint mortgages.
-Furthermore, lenders also vary on whether or not they’ll accept one applicant as opposed to two.
+Lenders each have policies on adverse credit and how they process joint mortgages.
+Furthermore, lenders also vary on whether or not they’ll accept one applicant instead of two.

 If there are two applicants, one with great credit and one with bad credit, some lenders will base their decision on the lower score out of the two.
 This can be frustrating as the applicant with great credit has little bearing on the overall decision made by the lender.

-There’re also lenders that may see past a low credit score if one applicant has a good credit rating.
-However, sometimes a good credit rating can still be declined.
-For instance, an applicant may have a great credit score but has recently used payday loans and as a result, could fail the application.
+Some lenders may see past a low credit score if one applicant has a good credit rating.
+However, a good credit rating can still be declined.
+For instance, an applicant may have a great credit score but has recently used payday loans and, as a result, could fail the application.
 In another scenario, an applicant may have a low credit score but meets the rest of their policies, so the application is approved.

-Certain lenders may be more cautious if a credit file shows defaults and other lenders simply won’t lend if you’ve been repossessed in the last three years.
-On the other hand, there are lenders that will accept both of these credit issues.
+Certain lenders may be more cautious if a credit file shows defaults, and other lenders simply won’t lend if you’ve been repossessed in the last three years.
+On the other hand, some lenders will accept both of these credit issues.

 Speak to an adverse credit specialist

 Joint mortgages can be confusing for borrowers.
 Once you throw bad credit into the equation, it becomes a minefield.
-Trying to approach lenders yourself to get a mortgage is based on pot luck and if you are declined, it can damage your credit file further.
+Trying to approach lenders yourself to get a mortgage is based on luck, and if you are declined, it can damage your credit file further.